-St. Joseph Catholic Elementary School is a Group 1 Independent School and as such, follows the curriculum requirements set out by the BC Ministry of Education.
+St. Joseph Catholic School is a Group 1 Independent School and as such follows the curriculum requirements set out by the BC Ministry of Education.
 In addition to these standards, we strive to enrich the learning experience through extra-curricular activities and expanded programming.
-Our students participate in events such as the District Science Fair, annual speech competitions, sports tournaments, and Canstruction.

 We are passionate about the importance of family, faith and community.
-Specialized programs to support students with learning difficulties or challenge students with gifts and talents ensure that each child has the opportunity to reach his or her potential.
+Specialized programs to support students with learning difficulties or challenge students with gifts and talents ensure that your child will have the opportunity to reach his or her potential.
 At St. Joseph we focus on educating the whole person, teaching children that they are valued members of a community and preparing them for life.

 Outdoor learning is an integral part of the St. Joseph Kindergarten Program.
 Given the freedom to explore, children are able to problem solve and interact in a way that supports the new BC Curriculum Core Competencies of Communication, Thinking, Personal, and Social.
 Based on a Know-Do-Understand model of learning, outdoor settings allow for hands-on interaction with the natural world.
 Students are keen to play, explore, and learn while growing in independence and teamwork skills.
 They use their imagination in many ways to interact with nature, open space, and each other.